Five reasons to eat an apple a day.

 We’ve all heard the expression, “An apple a day keeps the doctor away,” but is there any truth to it?

-HSHS St. Mary's is recognizing Johnny Appleseed Day, Sept.
+HSHS St. Joseph's is recognizing Johnny Appleseed Day, Sept.
 26, by encouraging the public to check out the health benefits of simply eating an apple.

 While Johnny Appleseed is a tale often told to children in school, in real life he was John Chapman, an American nurseryman who introduced apple trees to the Midwest, including Pennsylvania, Ohio, Indiana and Illinois, and was a conservationist and missionary during the earliest days of the U.S.